ibm-cloud-docs/text-to-speech/SSML-transformation.md

       <code>0%</code> cancels the transformation; <code>100%</code>
       represents full application of the transformation.
-The attribute quantifies the difference between the transformed and original voices, enabling blending of the selected timbre with that of the original voice.
+The attribute quantifies the difference between the transformed and original voices.
+It enables blending of the selected timbre with the timbre of the original voice.
 Even at moderate timbre extent values, the
       <code>timbre</code> attribute contributes to changing perceived
       speaker identity.
     </td>